pam-/pam-.github.io/_posts/2018-12-13-brownies-series-02.md

 ![metamorphosis][2]

+If anything, this recipe has taught me that za'atar, especially from [Shafa Blends](https://www.shafablends.com/collections/spice-blends/products/zaatar) :wink:, can do no wrong.
+Stay tuned for more sweet recipes with this delicious spice blend!

 #### Testimonies

 'Wow, they're actually good!' - _Me._

-'Oh wow, these are huge.' - _My bro's bb._
+'Oh wow, these are huge.
+They taste good!
+Very chocolatey.' - _My bro's bb._

 [1]:https://www.dropbox.com/s/qssyrp4ep9839qv/IMG_2503.jpg?raw=1